 At the right hand end is the problem to address.
 In this example, it is loss of seagrass beds and aquatic organisms in Thailand.
-In the case for the RWG-B, it may be the decline of biodiversity of reef-associated organisms in the vicinity of Mariculture farms.
+In the case for the RWG-F, it may be the decline of coastal fish stocks in the vicinity of Mariculture farms.